 Dr Linda Charles-Ozuzu, (Head of Elective Care Transformation Programme at NHS England), shared details of the work undertaken by NHS England in the last 12 months to redesign referral processes and patient pathways.
 Linda comments: “Each of the new approaches is aimed at ensuring the patient sees the right person in the right place, first time.”

 Dr Ruth Grabham, (Medical Director at NHS Bath and North East Somerset Clinical Commissioning Group), highlighted some of the many innovative projects at BaNES CCG and Royal United Hospitals Bath NHS Foundation Trust (RUH) that have helped them to excel despite budgetary constraints and rising patient demand.
 As well as being named among the top 100 Acute Trusts in England in August 2018, according to data consultancy PublicView, the RUH also climbed the greatest number of places on the list – 29 in all.

 How to join the discussion

-If you are interested in joining our webinar on 12th November, please click here.
-If you are unable to make the webinar but would like to be sent a recording, click here.
-To have a separate discussion about how Advice & Guidance can be part of your all-year round improvement efforts, please contact us on 01865 261 467 or email email@example.com.
+If you are interested in watching a recording of our webinar on 12th November, click here.
+To have a separate discussion about how Advice & Guidance can be part of your all-year round improvement efforts, please contact us on 01865 261 467 or email firstname.lastname@example.org.